2025 Cambridgeshire train stabbing: Reactions

 Shortly after the attack, Home Secretary Shabana Mahmood urged people to avoid comment and speculation before facts were released by the police.
 She also said the police had increased their presence on the rail network.
 Kemi Badenoch, the leader of the opposition, also asked people to wait until more facts emerge, but added that "we cannot be a country where people are innocently going about their business and facing this level of violent crime".

+There was debate around the decision by the police to release information about the ethnicity and nationality of those arrested and charged, done following half a day of online speculation and far-right rumours about African immigrants or Muslims being responsible.
+Three month earlier, the National Police Chiefs' Council changed guidance to allow police to give that information after charging suspects, but several MPs on the right argued it was done too slowly.
 The Conservative MP for Huntingdon, Ben Obese-Jecty, urged the police to reveal more about the attackers, arguing that releasing their identities was important to stop misinformation and speculation from being spread.
+The decision was welcomed by Jonathan Hall KC, the Independent Reviewer of Terrorism Legislation.

 Shadow Home Secretary Chris Philp initially said the police and government should provide an update on what happened and who has been arrested as soon as possible.
-He later added that the attack showed the UK's need for "a substantial increase in stop and search".
+He later added that the attack showed the UK's need for an increase in stop and search.

 Evangelos Marinakis, the owner of Nottingham Forest F.C., offered to fund medical care for any supporters affected by the attacks; many of the club's London-based fans were aboard the train returning from the home fixture against Manchester United.